 ollantaytambo

-Ollantaytambo is not only an obligatory stop for those who want to visit Machu Picchu by train.
-Due to this transportations make stops there, but also it’s a living Inca village!
+Ollantaytambo is not only a preview stop for those who want to visit Machu Picchu by train.
+But nowadays, it’s also a living Inca village!
 Upon losing Cusco, the Incas gradually ran away from the Spanish invaders until they entered the jungle.
 Ollantaytambo was the last Inca bastion during this escape.
-And, today, the town still being inhabited by local people who kept the Inca original structure and architecture of their houses, streets, and temples.
-Therefore, together with the Machu Travel Peru team, we have prepared a small article about this remarkable place, including its fortress and its town.

 Everything you need to know about this fantastic Inca archaeological park